 This Is a Real-Life Marauder’s Map

-This ability to track locations in real-time means Google Maps is turning The Marauder’s Map into a reality.
+This ability to track locations in real-time—one of several ways Google can track you—means Google Maps is turning The Marauder’s Map into a reality.
 For the uninitiated among you, The Marauder’s Map is a magical document from Harry Potter which tracks the movements of everybody in the grounds of Hogwarts.
 Evanesco!

 Do you use Google Maps?
 Do you let it see your location at all times?
 How do you feel about sharing your real-time location with friends?
 Does the idea of a real-life Marauder’s Map excite you?
 Or fill you with dread?
 Please let us know in the comments below!